 Wine for flavour, and water for thirst — a bit like modern times.

-Why then do we have the image of people quaffing large quantities of small beer?
+Why do we think of people drinking small beer?

 Calories and hydration pure and simple.
 Anyone who drinks beer will eventually succumb to the beer belly, as beer contains calories, on average around 200 per pint.